inokawa/rich-textarea/docs/interfaces/RichTextareaProps.md

 • `Optional` **autoHeight**: `boolean`

 If true, textarea height is automatically resized and height of style prop does not work.
 Set `maxHeight` to style prop if you need limit.
+Set `rows` prop to 1 if you need single-line textarea.

 **`Default Value`**